"Pokémon Sword and Shield": Postgame Walkthrough

 1. Acquire the Master Ball

-After you finish the game for the first time and become the Champion of Galar, you’ll be back in your house in Postwick.
+After you finish the game for the first time and become the Champion of Galar, you’ll find yourself back in your house in Postwick.
 Go to the kitchen area and you will see Professor Magnolia.
 Talk to her and she will give you a Master Ball as a gift.

 Note: The Master Ball is an item that allows you to catch any Pokémon at a 100% catch rate.